 Feel the warmth of the peace flame on your back as you admire the most photographed building in The Hague: the Peace Palace.
 It is the seat of the International Court of Justice, the only judicial organ of the United Nations not located in New York, and the Permanent Court of Arbitration.
-This beautiful Neo-Renaissance style building, which was actually the winning design of an architecture competition in the early nineteen hundreds, and the organisations it houses have given The Hague worldwide recognition as the internationale city of Peace and Justice.
-Please see site for times and tickets.
+This beautiful Neo-Renaissance-style building, which was actually the winning design of an architecture competition in the early 1900s, and the organisations it houses have given The Hague worldwide recognition as the international city of Peace and Justice.